 for 2, KP_PGDN

-I’ll preface this by saying everybody cheats.
-Basically everyone has a keyboard full of their own cheat keybinds, and you’ll be hard-pressed to find someone in the community who like, never cheats.
-This is a puzzle game first and foremost, it doesn’t matter if you accidentally fell off a ledge and used noclip to get back on.
-As long as you had fun figuring out the puzzle and your solution would have worked without any noclip, it counts!
-(Don’t go into p2 speedrunning with this mindset.)
+I'll preface this by saying everybody cheats.
+Basically everyone has a keyboard full of their own cheat keybinds, and you'll be hard-pressed to find someone in the community who never cheats.
+This is a puzzle game first and foremost, it doesn't matter if you accidentally fell off a ledge and used noclip to get back on, or used timescale to speed up walking into the test chamber.

 , but after that both players can use cheats.